cryologger/glacier-velocity-tracker/README.md

 Data is logged in u-blox's proprietary .ubx format.
 Log files can be converted to RINEX using RTKLIB or Emlid Studio and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ### 3.0 Deployment
-Systems are planned for deployment in summer 2021 on the Lowell Glacier in Kluane National Park, Yukon as well as the Mittie, Belcher, and Croker Bay Glacier in Nunavut, Canada.
+A total of five deployments were made in the summer of 2021.
+Two on the Lowell Glacier in Kluane National Park, Yukon and three on the Belcher Glacier and Southeast 2 Glacier, Devon Island, Nunavut, Canada.

 <p align="center"><img src="https://user-images.githubusercontent.com/22924092/113763675-f495c580-96e7-11eb-9eb1-5203dc91fd16.png" width="480"></p>
 <p align="center"><b>Figure 5.</b> Map of proposed Cryologger deployments in summer 2021.</p>